sarahsakordaniels/native-trade/README.md

 - Redux
 - Firebase
 - Sass
+- Stripe

 # Future Implementations
-- Currently in Progress:
-  - Integrating Stripe for "payments"
+- Customize more - implement styled components
+- Explore use of Hooks and GraphQL

 # Contact Me